 For example, patients in one province may have better success rates following treatment for a particular condition than patients in another province.
 However, without access to that data, researchers may not even know that there is a difference between those two provinces.
 They are also unable to study what other factors may be causing that difference and how to improve outcomes for patients in other parts of the country.

-How will this improve healthcare for Canadians?
+How will this improve my healthcare?

 The CDP is building upon a network of the provincial, territorial and federal organizations that work in the field of data access to make the data access processes consistent across the country.